milanglacier/minuet-ai.el/README.md

 - emacs 29+ compiled with native JSON support (verify with `json-available-p`).
 - plz 0.9+
 - dash
-- An API key for at least one of the supported AI providers
+- An API key for at least one of the supported LLM providers

 # Installation